Jaccuse/jack-pwp/README.md

 ### Edits &amp; Suggestions
 - Move your `/images` directory inside `public_html/documentation`.
 When you begin building your PWP, those images will do inside a `public_html/imgaes` directory.
 - Avoid absolute links to internal assets (see lines 12,13 in HTML).
 Use _relative_ links instead.
 More info here: [MDN: Absolute vs Relative URLs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#Absolute_URLs_vs_relative_URLs)

+## PWP Final Feedback
+Nice work on a very simple layout and theme.
+The contact form appears to work fine, please check your email for my test message.
+Overall your HTML, CSS, and JS code looks good.
+There are a couple of minor technical points I've highlighted under Edits &amp; Suggestions below.

+Your PWP passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Your overall grade across all of your PWP Milestones is 22/40 points.
+Please know that due to the 4-Tier evaluation rubric, 20/40 is considered a passing score.

+- Milestone 1 - 20%: Tier III 30(0.2) = 6
+- Milestone 2a - 20%: Tier II 20(0.2) = 4
+- Milestone 2b - 10%: Tier II 20(0.1) = 2
+- Milestone 3 - 50%: Tier II 20(0.5) = 10

+### Edits &amp; Suggestions
+- "xmlns" is not needed on the opening <html> tag.
+This is for XHTML, and we're using HTML5.
+This might have been autopopulated by PhpStorm.
+- Remember to integrate meaningful `alt` text for every image.
+This is important for accessibility, and is useful for Search Engine indexing.
+- Suggestion: More visual consistency might be achieved by having the card images be the same size/dimension.